typed-ember/ember-cli-typescript/README.md

 ### Upgrading from 1.x

-There are a number of important changes between ember-cli-typescript v1 and v2!
+There are a number of important changes between ember-cli-typescript v1 and v2, which mean the upgrade process is *straightforward* but *specific*:

-#### Order of operations

-The most successful path to upgrade from an older version of ember-cli-typescript is:

 1. Update ember-cli-babel.
 Fix any problems introduced during the upgrade.
 2. Update ember-decorators.
 Fix any problems introduced during the upgrade.